Mifiel/api-doc/source/includes/_templates.md

 Field          | Type         |  Description
 -------------- | ------------ | -----------
-identifier     | String       | A field name to use in the document name e.g "name" will append the field "name" to the document name "My-NDA-My-Client-Name.pdf" callback_url   | String       | A Callback URL to POST when all documents have been created documents      | Array[Document] | Array of documents to create
+identifier     | String       | __Optional__ A field name to use in the document name e.g "name" will append the field "name" to the document name "My-NDA-My-Client-Name.pdf" callback_url   | String       | A Callback URL to POST when all documents have been created documents      | Array[Document] | Array of documents to create